Lessons and Tips from a PR/ guest blogging outreach campaign

 For example, a couple of large publishers used almost everything almost verbatim, bar one or two edits, from a piece that was written by our client.
 The by-line for the article was given to some writer from the publication, and they converted a couple of sentences in the article inot quotes from our client- a recognised expert in that field- thus trying to give the impression that the entire piece was researched and written by the staff writer.
 Worse, in attempting to make the minor edits to give that perception, the rather incompetent editorial team left behind a trail of spelling and grammatical errors!

-We realised that not getting a confirmation from the publication that the article would be published with a by-line for our client was a mistake.
+We realized that not getting a confirmation from the publication that the article would be published with a by-line for our client was a mistake.

-To conclude, some of the specifics of each content marketing or guest blog outreach campaign could vary, but we feel many of the bigger lessons we learnt here could be applied to all campaigns.
+To conclude, some of the specifics of each content marketing or guest blog outreach campaign could vary, but we feel many of the bigger lessons we learnt and tips provided in this article could be applied to all campaigns.

 – Manoj Aravindakshan